Authors

 tasks: - id: run_dag type: io.kestra.plugin.airflow.dags.TriggerDagRun baseUrl: http://host.docker.internal:8080 dagId: hello_world_dag wait: true pollFrequency: PT1S options: basicAuthUser: "{{ secret('AIRFLOW_USERNAME') }}" basicAuthPassword: "{{ secret('AIRFLOW_PASSWORD') }}" body: conf: source: kestra namespace: "{{ flow.namespace }}" flow: "{{ flow.id }}" task: "{{ task.id }}" execution: "{{ execution.id }}"In this setup:

-As we can see, Kestra catch all the dag run information.
+Kestra captures all the DAG run information.

 On the other side, the Airflow DAG is triggered successfully.

-Airflow is known for its complexity in constructing DAGs—especially when basic workflows end up requiring complicated Python scripts.
+Airflow is known for its complexity in constructing DAGs, especially when basic workflows end up requiring complicated Python scripts.
 With Kestra, you can streamline your workflows with a declarative syntax, eliminating the need for glue code and additional scripts.

 Here’s how Kestra helps you: